mit-han-lab/6s965-fall2022/notes/lecture-02-xgx.md

 #### Padding

-Padding can keep the output feature map size the same as the  input feature map size.
+Padding keeps the output feature map size the same as the input feature map size.

 - Zero padding pads the input boundaries with zero.